The future of sport in a post COVID-19 world

 We do not know if it is realistic to assume that hundreds of thousands of people will be moving around Europe in a festival of football in the summer of 2021.
 But what we do know, is that even in such a challenging market, sports organisations are still hunting for leaders who can grasp new opportunities and steer them into unchartered territories, reshaping the future of sport.

-As part of our online MSc Sport Business, Management and Policy course, leading academics from our triple accredited Business School will help you to develop the expertise that sports organisations require – from events management and sports marketing to data analytics – without needing to travel to study.
+As part of our online Sports Management masters programme, leading academics from our triple accredited Business School will help you to develop the expertise that sports organisations require – from events management and sports marketing to data analytics – without needing to travel to study.
 And unlike most other courses from the UK, you will also explore areas such as policy, politics, finance and law to understand how they apply to the sports industry and give you the confidence you need to take your career to the next level.

-If you’re interested in studying Sport Business, Management and Policy, head over to our course page to find out more.
+If you’re interested in studying the business of sport, head over to our masters in Sports Management course page to find out more.